 Remodeling Magazine publishes an annual report called “Cost vs. Value.”
 It includes information about how much you can expect to spend on specific remodeling projects and how much of the investment you are likely to regain in resale value.
 The report even goes so far as to provide statistics that are geographically specific to various parts of the country, including Seattle.
 You can download the report here: Cost vs. Value 2017 – Seattle.

 You undoubtedly have many, many more questions about the process of selling your home.
-As I said above, I am happy to help either one-on-one or by way of a group presentation.
+As I said above, I am happy to help.

 Give me a call today to discuss your real estate needs.
 206-708-9800.